LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

   ?item wdt:P18 ?itemPic.      #Show me only cats with pictures.
 If you want to include very cats in your search, you need to place the Option{} function in front

 SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
-#Helps to get the Label in english, if not, then yours is automatically selected
+#Helps to get the label in English.
+If not, yours will be selected automatically
 }

 ```